jromanowska/workloopR_review/review.md

   * using both, "<-" and "=" is discouraged
   * change `sapply` to `vapply`, change `1:length()` to `seq_along`

-Check also the [repo](https://github.com/jromanowska/workloopR_review), generated with the `pkgreviewr` for detailed output of testing.
+Check also the [output](https://jromanowska.github.io/workloopR_review/) generated with the `pkgreviewr` for details on testing and automated checks.